GrinnellAppDev/Android-Training-Fall-2018/week4.md

 ## Signup Sheet
 Fill in the sign up sheet

+## Weekly quiz

-## Open your terminal, navigate to Android-Training-Fall-2018 directory and run the following commands
+### Open your terminal, navigate to Android-Training-Fall-2018 directory and run the following commands

 ### Instructions for mac users